charlesvill/ObsidianVault/ObsidianVault/CS50/Flask.md

 	- `{% for book in books %}{% endfor %}`
 	- `return render_template("books.html", books=books)` <-- this what the line look like to pass through the list to jinja, and books is the variable that jinja parses
 -

+Questions to ask:
+- what is hashing? in the context of password checking